Each class has an ambassador for every subject. One of these ambassadors is chosen to be the CHPA representative. These pupils are

 We uphold the British value of respect for British Institutions by:

-Public Sector Equality Duty
+Public Sector Equality Duty: PSED in Curriculum

 KS2 came together to participate in a water safety assembly lead by Yorkshire Water.
-Children learnt about different hazards and dangers around rivers, canals, reservoirs, lakes and the sea and how to stay safe when they are near them.
+Pupils learnt about different hazards and dangers around rivers, canals, reservoirs, lakes and the sea and how to stay safe when they are near them.
 Their knowledge was tested at the end with a true or false quiz and they were able to point out hazards and dangers on pictures of different open water.

-Before half-term, Alison Cope came into CHPA to speak to our Y5 & 6 children about Staying Safe and Knife crime.
+Before half-term, Alison Cope came into CHPA to speak to our Y5 & 6 pupils about Staying Safe and Knife crime.
 The assembly was very engaging and eye-opening for Y5 & Y6 pupils and the adults too.
 Alison asked them lots of questions and they answered well, although their answers may not have been the ‘right’ ones!!!
 For example, at the beginning of the assembly they were asked which of the logos for apps they used.
 Many pupils put up their hands, but no-one did when she asked them who was 13 or older – the room fell silent.
 A similar scenario happened when they were asked if they had played GTA (Grand Theft Auto) – Alison went on to explain that this game has been banned in some countries, including the UK due it’s level of violence particularly towards women.
 Alison discussed the harm of violent games and asked pupils where on the body would you stab or shoot someone to kill them.
 The majority answered heart or head, this then led onto the sad story of her own son and the events leading up to his death and it being linked to Social Media.

 Here are some quotes from children and family members: